lumi-a/masters-thesis/thesis.typ

       )
     )
   },
-  caption: [Ten example trajectories of @algorithm-local-search-bin-packing, with the termination-condition for the loop in @codeline-iteration-count set after 10000 iterations.
+  caption: [Ten example trajectories of @algorithm-local-search-bin-packing, terminating @codeline-iteration-count after 10000 iterations.
 For each of the ten trajectories, we plot the score of the best solution $I$ over time.], ) <local-search-plot>

-Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem to beat ($Score_≈$ is only an estimate of $Score$, so this is not certain), as the best trial achieves a score of $1.3725$. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ permutations, possibly exploiting symmetries in the instance.
+Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem to beat ($Score_≈$ is only an estimate of $Score$, so this is not certain), as the best trial achieved a score of $1.3725$. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ permutations, possibly exploiting symmetries in the instance.
 We will not do so, however, in favour of proving a better result later on.
 Instead, to motivate our next steps, we will try learning from the instance, perhaps spotting structures in it, hoping to use these to manually construct instances of even higher scores.
 Alas, @local-search-instance gives us little hope: Unlike e.g. the instance in @example-bin-packing-sota, the instance found by @algorithm-local-search-bin-packing does not seem to have any discernible pattern or noticeable symmetries.
+The four zero-weight items are a product of negative items in the mutation $I'$ being rounded up to $0$, and contribute nothing to the instance.
+Unable to learn from this instance, we will try a different approach.

 #figure(
   table(